ericrkuo/tron-haskell/README.md

 We were also curious about how to model direction, players, and moves, which are crucial aspects of any game that needs to be aware of their sense of direction.
 Hence, this led to several algebraic data types and some type-synonyms.

 ### How this gives us the confidence to complete our MVP
-By having our core logic and thoroughly tested code, we can focus more of our time and resources on exploring different libraries for UI like Gloss, how to read keyboard inputs, and refining our code to take on more Haskell features.
+By having our core logic implemented and thoroughly tested code, we can focus more of our time and resources on exploring different libraries for UI like Gloss, how to read keyboard inputs, and refining our code to take on more Haskell features.

-By prototyping with several other external libraries to decide how to represent the state of the game, we are more confident now with how to use and incorporate them into our code.
+Furthermore, after spending type prototyping with several external packages to represent the state of the game, we are more confident now with manage and use packages in our code.

 ### How to test and run the code: Haskell